 How much do bipolar disorder veterans benefits pay monthly?

-- Some veterans with bipolar disorder can receive over $2,900 a month from the Veterans Administration.
+- Some veterans with bipolar disorder can receive more than $3,332.06 a month from the Veterans Administration.

 - Many veterans are owed years of back pay in missing benefits.